bbc/genie-starter-pack/docs/gameplay-components/custom-settings.md

 - `description`: A short description of what the setting does.
 This will appear under the settings title in the settings dialog box.

 ## How do I access the value of a setting within the gameplay component?
 Import Genie's settings module and then call its `getAllSettings()` function.
-Under the hood this will retrieve the settings from the GMI.

 Example usage: